cangjielanguage/cangjie_docs/docs/dev-guide/source_en/Appendix/compile_options.md

 ### `--no-sub-pkg` <sup>[frontend]</sup>

-Indicates that the current package has no sub-packages.
+Indicates that the current compilation package has no sub-packages.

 Enabling this option allows the compiler to further reduce code size.

 ### `--warn-off`, `-Woff <value>` <sup>[frontend]</sup>

-Disables all or specific warning groups during compilation.
+Disables all or specific categories of compilation warnings.

-`<value>` can be `all` or a predefined warning group.
-When `all` is specified, no warnings are printed; when a specific group is specified, warnings from that group are suppressed.
+`<value>` can be `all` or a predefined warning category.
+When set to `all`, the compiler suppresses all warnings during compilation.
+When set to a specific category, the compiler suppresses warnings of that category.

-Each warning includes a `#note` indicating its group and how to disable it.
-Use `--help` to list all available warning groups.
+Each warning includes a `#note` line indicating its category and how to disable it.
+Use `--help` to list all available compilation options and their categories.

 ### `--warn-on`, `-Won <value>` <sup>[frontend]</sup>

-Enables all or specific warning groups during compilation.
+Enables all or specific categories of compilation warnings.

-`<value>` follows the same rules as `--warn-off`. `--warn-on` is typically combined with `--warn-off`; e.g., `-Woff all -Won <value>` enables only the specified warning group.
+`<value>` for `--warn-on` has the same range as for `--warn-off`. `--warn-on` is typically used with `--warn-off`.
+For example, `-Woff all -Won <value>` enables only warnings of the specified category.

-**Note:** The order of `--warn-on` and `--warn-off` matters.
-For the same group, the latter option overrides the former.
-For example, `-Won <value> -Woff all` disables all warnings.
+**Important:** The order of `--warn-on` and `--warn-off` matters.
+For the same category, the latter option overrides the former.
+For example, reversing the order to `-Won <value> -Woff all` would suppress all warnings.

 ### `--error-count-limit <value>` <sup>[frontend]</sup>

-Limits the maximum number of errors printed by the compiler.
+Limits the maximum number of errors the compiler will print.

 `<value>` can be `all` or a non-negative integer.
-When `all`, all errors are printed; when `N`, at most `N` errors are printed.
-Defaults to 8.
+When set to `all`, the compiler prints all errors during compilation.
+When set to an integer `N`, the compiler prints at most `N` errors.
+The default value is 8.

 ### `--output-dir <value>` <sup>[frontend]</sup>

-Specifies the directory for intermediate and final output files.
+Controls the directory where the compiler saves intermediate and final output files.

-Controls where intermediate files (e.g., `.cjo`) are saved.
-If both `--output-dir <path1>` and `--output <path2>` are specified, intermediate files go to `<path1>`, and final output goes to `<path1>/<path2>`.
+Controls the directory for intermediate files like `.cjo`.
+If both `--output-dir <path1>` and `--output <path2>` are specified, intermediate files are saved to `<path1>`, and the final output is saved to `<path1>/<path2>`.

 > **Note:**
 >
-> When used with `--output`, the `--output` path must be relative.
+> When this option is used with `--output`, the `--output` parameter must be a relative path.

 ### `--static`

-Statically links Cangjie libraries.
+Statically links the Cangjie library.

-This option only applies when compiling executables.
+This option only takes effect when compiling executables.

 **Note:**

-`--static` is only effective on Linux and has no effect on other platforms.### `--static-std`
+The `--static` option is only applicable on Linux and has no effect on other platforms.

+### `--static-std`

 Statically link the std module of the Cangjie library.